beckadamtheinventor/BASM-3/README.md

 RET
 ```

-BASM built-in words:
+# BASM built-in words:
 `FORMAT ASM "PROGRAM"`-> The output is an Asm, protected program.
 `FORMAT ASM ARCHIVED "PROGRAM"`-> The output is an Archived, Asm, Protected program.
 `INCLUDE "APPVAR" NAMESPACE`-> Includes "APPVAR" with the namespace prefix NAMESPACE.
-Namepaces are useful for assembly speed, but are optional.
+Namepaces are useful for speeding up assembly time, but are optional.
 `DB 0,"Hi"`-> Write bytes into the output file.
 `DW 0,1,2`-> Write words (2 byte expressions) into the output file.
 `DL 0,100,.XFF0010` -> Write longs (3 byte expressions) into the output file.

+# Bugs:
+There is currently a bug with `jr` and `djnz` where any immediate number will assemble into a 0.
+Label expressions work fine, however.